icon

 Recovery After Facelift: A Plastic Surgeon’s Guide

-Facelifts, also known as rhytidectomy, tighten the skin and underlying tissues of the face and neck to reduce signs of ageing.
+Facelifts Singapore, also known as rhytidectomy, tighten the skin and underlying tissues of the face and neck to reduce signs of ageing.
 This procedure can provide a more youthful and refreshed appearance.
 However, understanding the recovery process and knowing what to expect can help achieve a smoother recovery.
 This guide offers insights and tips to effectively manage each stage of recovery.

 What to Expect Immediately After Surgery